Mai1902/SeniorThesis_MaiNguyen/thesis.md

 ![A typical ATS and its component [@koteswariuse]](images/ats_every_step.png)

-In addition to the typical component that most ATS is having above, several ATS software has broaden the horizon of the involvement of it in the recruitment, for example: "Hirevue introduced AI-enabled technologies that will analyzing appearance and languages, how the applicant is answering for every question to identification of style of speaking (Izario et al., 2017), this mechanism will help to select right talent into the enterprise."
-(Nawaz, Nishad) [@nishad].
+In addition to the typical component that most ATS is having above, several ATS software has broaden the horizon of the involvement of it in the recruitment, for example: "Hirevue introduced AI-enabled technologies that will analyzing appearance and languages, how the applicant is answering for every question to identification of style of speaking, this mechanism will help to select right talent into the enterprise." [@nishad].
 Such an advancement magnify the incorporation of ATS within the candidate screening procedure in which ATS can evaluate the candidate using the interview video as well, and it soon become significant.
 During the 2020-2021 recruitment cycle, due to the burden of the social distancing guidelines, several company had transformed their first interview round, with the intention to acquire more information from the candidate, to video recording in which candidate can record their responds for acquired questions and submit it to their application.
 Thus, on the stance of recruiters and human resources officers, the impact of ATS on their duties at this moment is far exceed the recurring limitations that it is holding.

 ## The problems of Applicant Tracking System